niplav/site/two_people_on_a_planet.md

 Further Questions
 -----------------

-* Under given conditions, are there other constant time algorithms for meeting on a sphere?
+* Under given conditions, are there other deterministic algorithms for meeting on a sphere?
 * In which ways can the conditions be made more/less strict, and which kinds of methods would they allow?

 External Links